SamErde/samerde.github.io/aboutme.md

 - coffee, espresso, and coffee
 - puns, dad jokes, and memes

-Cybersecurity is in the DNA of this entire list, so I identify closely with a lot of friends in the infosec space, even though I've always held systems/infrastructure roles.
+Cybersecurity is in the DNA of this entire list, so I identify closely with a lot of friends in the infosec/cybersecurity community, even though I've always held systems/infrastructure roles.
 You have all taught me more than I ever would have learned alone!

 When I'm not working, I enjoy: